stevencohn/WindowsPowerShell/readme.md

    1. `cd $home\Documents`
    1. `cmd /c "mklink /j WindowsPowerShell $([Environment]::GetFolderPath('MyDocuments'))\WindowsPowerShell"`

+Note there are two Initialie-Machine commands that are not run by default: DisableCortana and DisableOneDrive.
+To disable either of these, use the -Command argument, e.g.

+   `.\Initialize-Machine.ps1 -Command DisableCortana`

-Since this updates the PowerShell console colors, you can close and reopen the console to appreciate these fantastic new colors.
+And since this updates the PowerShell console colors, you can close and reopen the console to appreciate these fantastic new colors.

 #### [`Install-HyperV.ps1`](Install-HyperV.ps1)